informalsystems/quint/doc/tntc.md

 ```sh
 tntc parse [--out=<out>.json] [--source-map=<src>.map] <spec>.tnt
 ```

+*Warning: The parser is working, but name resolution is not implemented.*

 This command reads a TNT specification from the file `<spec>.tnt`, parses the specification and resolves the imports relative to the directory of